 In general, Teradata treats all information it receives from a customer as confidential, but the agreements between Teradata and its customers set out two different categories of data or information.
 The first is the very broad category of "Confidential Information," which covers information disclosed by the Customer during the course of doing business.
-This information is handled pursuant to the confidentiality terms set out in the governing agreement.
-The second is the narrower subset of Confidential Information, Customer Data.
+This information is handled pursuant to the confidential Information, Customer Data.
 "Customer Data" is generally defined as "all data uploaded by Customer to the Teradata Vantage Platform."
 Customer Data is handled pursuant to even more stringent terms that are also set out in the governing agreement.

 While both Customer Data and Confidential Information are presumed to contain personal data, Teradata's role when it handles Customer Data is different to when it handles Confidential Information.
-To the extent Teradata may process personal data contained in Confidential Information (which is not Customer Data or derived from Customer Data), it does so on its own behalf as a "controller" (as the term is used under many privacy laws).
+To the extent Teradata may process personal data contained in Confidential Information (that is not Customer Data or derived from Customer Data), it does so on its own behalf as a "controller" (as the term is used under many privacy laws).
 For example, in limited circumstances, Teradata may collect and process the names, email addresses, usernames, or usage details of customer's employees while doing business with a customer.
 This is the case where Teradata collects names and limited other personal data in its ServiceNow database as part of providing customer support.

-In processing personal data collected for customer support, Teradata notifies individuals of its privacy policy (also available on the Teradata homepage) during support portal registration, access (authentication through PingID), and use.
-The Teradata privacy policy provides individuals with information regarding when and how Teradata may process that PII.
+In processing personal data collected for customer support, Teradata notifies individuals of its Privacy Statement (also available on the Teradata homepage) during support portal registration, access (authentication through PingID), and use.
+The Teradata Privacy Statement provides individuals with information regarding when and how Teradata may process that PII.

-As noted in the privacy policy, Teradata commits to comply with all applicable laws, and ensures that the appropriate technical and organizational measures are in place.
+As noted in the Privacy Statement, Teradata commits to comply with all applicable laws, and ensures that the appropriate technical and organizational measures are in place.
 Any transfers of such data are done in accordance with the requirements of applicable privacy laws and pursuant to Teradata's intragroup processing agreement.
 In contrast, with respect to the personal data contained in Customer Data, Teradata is a "processor" for its customers (as the term is used under many privacy laws).
 The remainder of this memorandum sets out potential processing related to Customer Data.